berktopal/fraud-project/README.md

 ### Backend
 1. `cd backend` Navigate to the backend directory.
-2. `./mvnw spring-boot:run` Start the application
+2. `./mvnw spring-boot:run` Start the application.

 ### Frontend
 1. `cd frontend` Navigate to the frontend directory.